 The track is a popular facility, with a 77m observation tower dominating the skyline.
 With its title as the ‘live music capital of the world’, it’s no surprise that the circuit attracts high-profile music acts, with big names such as Taylor Swift and Bruno Mars taking to the stage over F1 weekends in recent years.

 MotoGP and Formula 1 events at COTA in 2020 were cancelled due to the coronavirus pandemic, but both races are expected to return in 2021.

 Learn more: COTA in Numbers / Americas MotoGP: What you need to know

-- View up to date information on the COTA website.
+View all upcoming events on the COTA website.

 Circuit of the Americas (COTA) is located 24 km south east of downtown Austin.

 Austin has one international airport, Bergstrom (AUS), less than 15km from the circuit.
 It’s a relatively small airport though, with many flights going through the larger hubs in Texas, Houston (IAH) and Dallas Fort Worth (DFW).